mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 <p class="description">Through paging, a segment of data can be viewed from the assigned data source.</p>

-By default, the Grid displays all the rows with infinite scrolling (and virtualization).
+By default, the MIT `DataGrid` displays the rows with pagination, and up to 100 rows per page.

-Set the `pagination` prop to enable the pagination feature.
+On the other hand, the commercial `XGrid` component displays, by default, all the rows with infinite scrolling (and virtualization) and without the 100 rows per page limitation.
+You need to set the `pagination` prop to enable the pagination feature in such a case.

 ## Basic example